 - Plant Control: The idea that this lets druids adapt certain animal spells to the veggie world is nifty, but the mechanics aren’t clear (at least to me).

 - Affect Spirits: What exactly does this affect?
 The target character or her gear, not both?
 If gear only, does that mean all gear?
 All of a set of armor?
 (Including shield?)
 If a separate casting is needed for weapons, does it cover all held weapons?
 Just one?
 (If one: Just one arrow, not a quiver of them?)

 - Many spells: Under what conditions does a target (or even bystander) know that a spell has been cast, when the effects are invisible (as in many mind-affecting spells, for example)?
+If a mage secretly casts Wither Limb from hiding but fails the roll, does the would-be target know?
+What if the casting succeeds, but the target successfully resists?
+If the target does feel something, what does it feel, and does it understand what happened?
 If an effect is noticed, under what conditions is it obvious that the spellcaster is its source?
 These are very broad questions, but they’re sometimes important; the answers aren’t always clear.

 I’ll refine this idea over time.
 For now, just think “the big book of squaring away magic-related questions, with extra fun stuff”.